AsyncDisplayKit/Documentation/docs/_docs/adoption-guide-2-0-beta1.md

 Other updates include:

 - Deprecate `ASTableView`'s -init method.
 Please use `ASTableNode` instead of `ASTableView`.
 While this makes adopting the framework marginally more difficult to, the benefits of using ASTableNode / ASCollectionNode over their ASTableView / ASCollectionView counterparts are signficant.
-W

 - Deprecate `-beginUpdates` and `-endUpdatesAnimated:`.
 Please use the `-performBatchUpdates:` methods instead.